Police Called To 'Gasland Part II' Premiere At Robert De Niro's Tribeca Film Fest

 Among those turned away was Phelim McAleer, a journalist and documentary filmmaker behind "FrackNation," which questions claims made in "Gasland."
 The latter film focuses on filmmaker Josh Fox, who travels to 34 states and talks to dozens of property owners and environmental experts on the under-reported menace of fracking and the truth about the dangers of natural gas.

 McAleer wrote in the Post: "It seems that inconvenient questions aren't welcome at the Tribeca Film Festival.
 It was devastating for the people who'd travelled so far.
 They were upset and bewildered...
 One staffer said they were not allowed in 'because you're making trouble'...
-The festival organisers called the police just in case the farmers didn't get the message that they weren't welcome.
+The festival organizers called the police just in case the farmers didn't get the message that they weren't welcome.

 "Julia Mineeva, a Russian journalist who's covered the film festival for five years, thought she'd stumbled across a great story and started interviewing the various groups.
 When she went in to see the movie she was asked to leave, followed, put in handcuffs, arrested and charged with trespassing.
 It seems that covering both sides of a story is an arrestable offence at the Tribeca Film Festival."